TwitchLib/TwitchLib.EventSub.Websockets/README.md

 The same goes for this implementation until it reaches Version 1.0.0

 ## Prerequisites
-- A project targeting .NET 6 and up (we might provide a .NET Standard 2.0 version later on)
 - Currently we only support setup via Dependency Injection

 ## Resources